beshu/sword/README.md

     >> http://localhost:1111 to see your project.
     >> CTRL+C to stop.

 Now you need to stop it and install all basic gems used for compiling templates, if you haven't got any.
 Do it using the `--install` flag:

 ```sh
 sword --install
 ```

 And it will install all possible dependencies automatically.
 You are ready to go.

 Options
 -------

-Sword has got a lot of different options:

     -a, --add <x,y>           Permanently require the gems --aloud               Show server's guts